dgrove-oss/dgrove-oss.github.io/_pages/about.md

 systems, Just-In-Time compilation, online feedback-directed optimization, memory management, and cloud programming models.

-Since joining IBM Research in 1998, I have worked on a number of projects, including:
+Since joining IBM Research in 1998, I have worked on a number of projects:

 + My current research focuses on Cloud Programming Models and Serverless Computing.
 I contribute to [Apache OpenWhisk](https://openwhisk.apache.org/) and serve on its Project Management Committee.
 In the [KAR project](https://github.com/ibm/kar), we are developing a new fault-tolerant cloud programming model based on actors, reliable message delivery, and principled retries.